Afrin-me/quiz-api-glitch/README.md

   	"success": true,
   	"questions": [
   	{
-    id: 1,
+    "id": 1,
-    question: "What is React?",
+    "question": "What is React?",
-    options: ["Library", "Framework", "Language", "Tool"],
+    "options": ["Library", "Framework", "Language", "Tool"],
-    answer: "Library",
+    "answer": "Library",
   },
   {
-    id: 2,
+    "id": 2,
-    question: "Which hook is used for state management in functional components?",
-    options: ["useEffect", "useState", "useReducer", "useMemo"],
+    "question": "Which hook is used for state management in functional components?", "options": ["useEffect", "useState", "useReducer", "useMemo"],
-    answer: "useState",
+    "answer": "useState",
   }
   	]
   }